Wilf Rosenberg

-Wilf Rosenberg (18 June 1934 – 14 January 2019) was a South African rugby union and rugby league footballer who played in the 1950s and 1960s.
+Wilf Rosenberg (18 June 1934 – 14 January 2019) was a South African rugby union and rugby league player who played in the 1950s and 1960s.

+Rosenberg was inducted into the International Jewish Sports Hall of Fame in 1994.

+Early life

+Rosenberg was born in Sea Point in Cape Town to Jewish parents.
+His father, rabbi Philip Rosenberg was the first spiritual leader of the Orthodox Marais Road Shul in Sea Point.
+He continued to serve mostly Orthodox congregations in South Africa and overseas, but also served Port Elizabeth Temple Israel, a Reform congregation in 1958.

+Rosenberg moved to Australia as a child and started playing rugby union while a pupil at Sydney Grammar School.
+As a teenager, he returned to South Africa and played for his local school, Jeppe High School for Boys in Johannesburg.

 Career

-Born in South Africa, Rosenberg moved to Australia as a child and started playing rugby union while a pupil at Sydney Grammar School.
-As a teenager, he returned to South Africa and played for his local school, Jeppe High School in Johannesburg, before playing for the Transvaal provincial team.
+Early in his career, Rosenberg began playing for the Transvaal provincial team.
 Picked five times for the South Africa national rugby union team between 1955 and 1958, in which he scored two tries, Rosenberg moved to the United Kingdom and changed codes to become a professional rugby league player while studying dentistry at Leeds University.